-- 80 The South China Sea (SCS) is the largest marginal sea in the world and covers a variety of oceanographic domains including large estuaries, narrow shelf, and slope, and a deep wide central basin (see Figure 1), ranging from <100 m to --5000 m in depth (Shaw and Chao 1994).
+The South China Sea (SCS) is the largest marginal sea in the world and covers a variety of oceanographic domains including large estuaries, shelf, slope, and a deep central basin (see Figure 1), ranging from <100 m to ~5000 m in depth (Shaw and Chao 1994).
 The northern SCS (NSCS) experiences a strong monsoon influence, the surface circulation is generally clockwise during winter due to prevailing of northeasterly monsoon and anti-clockwise during summer resulting from prevailing southwesterly monsoon (Wyrtki 1961, Shaw and Chao 1994; Hu et al. 2000).
-As a result, the physical and biogeochemical conditions of NSCS were profoundly influenced by seasonal changes of climatic forcing and terrestrial inputs (Shaw and Chao - 85 conditions of NSCS were profoundly influenced by seasonal changes of climatic forcing and terrestrial inputs (Shaw and Chao 1994; Dai et al. 2013).
-The NSCS is also a hot spot of internal waves generated in the Luzon Strait and transport westward from the Luzon Strait to the Dongsha-Atoll-(DA) continental shelf, causing significant impacts on the Dongsha-Atoll_A-associated environments following internal-waves dissipation and shoaling events (Wang et al. 2007, Li and Farmer 2011; Alford et al. 2015).
-Therefore, the vertical transfers of C, N, and P may vary temporally and spatially in time and space-under the impacts of - 90 atmospheric and oceanic forcings in the NSCS.
-Despite many reports have shown a balance or a tiny physical pump of carbon dioxide in most oligotrophic regimes (Zhai et al. 2005, 2012; Dai et al. 2013), very few studies have addressed C, N, and P, transfers from the surface to the ocean's interior.
-Apparently, the study of active and passive fluxesBPs is essential and urgent to realize because the limited data have been published so far in realizing the states and involved processes of carbon fluxesBPs in the NSCS, Thus, oOur-ultimate goals focus primarily on understanding the current strengths of active and passive fluxesBPs - 95 and their controlling mechanisms in the oligotrophic NSCS.
+As a result, the physical and biogeochemical conditions of NSCS 80 were profoundly influenced by seasonal changes of climatic forcing and terrestrial inputs (Shaw and Chao 1994; Dai et al. 2013).
+The NSCS is also a hot spot of internal waves generated in the Luzon Strait and transport westward from the Luzon Strait to the Dongsha-Atoll continental shelf, causing significant impacts on the Dongsha-Atoll associated environments following internalwaves dissipation and shoaling events (Wang et al. 2007, Li and Farmer 2011; Alford et al. 2015).
+Therefore, the vertical transfers 85 of C, N, and P may vary temporally and spatially under the impacts of atmospheric and oceanic forcings in the NSCS.
+Despite many reports have shown a balance or a tiny physical pump of carbon dioxide in most oligotrophic regimes (Zhai et al. 2005, 2012; Dai et al. 2013), very few studies have addressed C, N, and P transfers from the surface to the ocean's interior.
+Apparently, the study of active and passive fluxes is essential and urgent to realize the states and processes of carbon fluxes in the NSCS.
+Thus, our ultimate goals focus primarily on understanding the current strengths of active and passive fluxes and their controlling 90 mechanisms in the oligotrophic NSCS.